blusa/blusa.github.io/_posts/2016-06-11-training-for-thermix.md

 - lava palette infrared
 - RGB

+  __Video properties__

+  The app supports 15 seconds max. and videos have no sound.

 __1.2 Data structure__

 The script that downloads and updates the database of videos to train in the backend responds to a certain pattern, so you must follow it in order to allow the script to work properly.